 - Restlessness before bedtime

-The dog may develop more advanced symptoms if the disease worsens:
+The dog may develop more advanced symptoms as the disease worsens:

-- Fluid buildup in the belly causing it to swell
+- Fluid buildup in the belly causes it to swell

 - Fainting episodes